ruby-rcade/rcade_controls/README.md

-This library maps the [standard arcade control keys](http://www.ultimarc.com/ipac2.html) to Ruby constants that can be used when checking which button was pressed.
+This library maps the [standard arcade controller keys](http://www.ultimarc.com/ipac2.html) to Ruby constants that can be used when checking which button was pressed.
 This library assumes you're creating a Gosu game.
 Please submit a pull request if you would like to support other game libraries.

 ## Installation

 Add this line to your game's Gemfile:

-    gem 'rcade-controls'
+    gem 'rcade_controls'

 And then execute: